 Arunachal Pradesh is well known for its ancient culture.
-Known as the 'Land of Rising Sun', Arunachal Pradesh finds mention in prominent scriptures of India, such as the Kalika Purana and Mahabharata.
+Known as the 'The Land of Dawnlit Mountains', Arunachal Pradesh finds mention in prominent scriptures of India, such as the Kalika Purana and Mahabharata.
 Sage Parashurama washed away his sins in Arunachal which was then known as Prabhu Mountains.
 Sage Vyasa meditated in the forests of this region and Lord Krishna married Rukmini at this legendary site of India.

-Religions of Arunachal PradeshMostly, the residents of Arunachal follow their own indigenous religions which are highly inclined towards nature.
+Mostly, the people of Arunachal follow their own indigenous religions which is highly inclined towards nature.
 However, around 30% of the population of Arunachal practice Christianity.
 Some small communities of the region have traditionally been Hindu.
 Tibetan Buddhism is the dominant religion in the districts of West Kameng, Tawang and regions adjacent to Tibet.
 Near the Burmese border, Theravada Buddhism is the central faith.

-Art and Craft of Arunachal PradeshArunachal Pradesh is gifted with traditional craftsmen skills that have been passed on from generations to generations.
+Arunachal Pradesh is gifted with traditional craftsmen skills that have been passed on from generations to generations.
 Local men are skilled in weaving, carpet making, wood carving, painting, pottery, ornament making, cane and bamboo work, smithy work, basketry and many others.
 The women are expert in making handicrafts and handlooms.

-Food of Arunachal PradeshArunachal Pradesh is situated in the farthermost north-eastern border of India.
-The influence of tribal communities and nearby Himalayan civilisations is quite evident in the local cuisine of this area.
+Arunachal Pradesh is situated in the farthermost north-eastern border of India.
+The influence of tribal communities and nearby Himalayan civilisations is quite evident in the local cuisine.
 Rice and meat are the staple food of Arunachal.
 Lettuce is quite popular among locals and it is cooked using green chillies, coriander and ginger.
 Boiled rice cakes, Thukpa and momos are the traditional dishes devoured by people.
 The food is less on spices and is generally mild.
 Various forms of rice beers are prepared by local communities, one of them being Apang which is prepared by fermenting rice and millet.
 Due to the high amount of variedness among local communities, the food preparation methods differ slightly from district to district.

-Festivals and CelebrationsPeople of Arunachal celebrate various occasions and for various reasons, be it religious, socio-cultural or agricultural.
+The people of Arunachal celebrate various occasions and for various reasons, be it religious, socio-cultural or agricultural.
 The tribal people are simple living people and derive happiness out of small things in life.
 Since agriculture is the main occupation, there are various festivals where people pray and thank god for a good harvest.
 Some of the prominent festivals celebrated in Arunachal Pradesh are Losar, Solung, Boori-Boot, Mopin, Dree, Nyokum, Reh, Si-Donyi, etc.

-Famous Dance Forms of Arunachal PradeshDance and music are an essential part of the life of Arunachali tribes.
+Dance and music are an essential part of the life of Arunachali tribes.
 They dance and sing on important occasions and during the time of festivities and weddings.
 Various dance forms are seen in different parts of Arunachal.
 From elaborate religious dance dramas of the Buddhists to the martial arts and colourful dance performances of the Noctes and Wanchos, dance forms of Arunachal come in various formats.
 They can broadly be divided into four categories- Festive Dances, Ritual Dances, Recreational Dances and Dance Dramas.

 Some popular folk dances in Arunachal Pradesh are Aji Lamu, Chalo, Hiirii Khaniing, Popir, Ponung, Pasi Kongki, Rekham Pada, Roppi, Lion and Peacock dance.
 Most of the dance forms are accompanied by chorus songs.

-Languages Spoken in Arunachal Pradesh
+Languages of Arunachal Pradesh

 - In Lohti, it is Khampti and Singhpo tribes.
 Other tribes in the state predominantly believe in animal worship and many such ancient beliefs.
 It is also known that 80 odd tribes of Arunachal Pradesh still hold to some superstitious beliefs such as the fact that the life of human beings are governed by spirits which can be malevolent or benevolent and the only person who can mediate with these spirits is the dandai.
 Every disease, every misfortune is due to a particular evil spirit.
 Dandai's services are sought in every case of misfortune, even when someone falls ill.
 The dandai determines the evil spirit and then decides which animal to sacrifice to propitiate it.

-Main OccupationAgriculture is the main occupation of people in Arunachal Pradesh.
+- Agriculture is the main occupation of Arunachal Pradesh's people.
 Jhum cultivation is the major occupation practised by the farmers.
 Jhuming involves cleaning a portion of the forest by cutting down and burning the trees and then sowing seeds on those areas with the help of poker.
 Many farmers have been relying on this form of agriculture for their livelihood for years now.